 Advancing women’s economic security is both a moral and a strategic imperative of U.S. foreign policy.
 Women’s meaningful economic participation is integral to achieving greater security and stability around the world.
-When women are empowered economically, they invest in their families and communities, spurring economic growth and creating more stable societies.
-Accelerating women’s economic empowerment is critical to ensuring that all countries can meet their full economic potential and that women are able to fully, meaningfully, and equally contribute to, and benefit from, global prosperity.
+When women are economically secure, they invest in their families and communities, spurring economic growth and creating more stable societies.
+Advancing women’s economic security is critical to ensuring that all countries can meet their full economic potential and that women are able to fully, meaningfully, and equally contribute to, and benefit from, global prosperity.

-The United States is committed to increasing women’s economic empowerment through investment, financing, and global economic partnerships.
-The USG supported with $50 million, and with international partners has galvanized more than $354 million to advance women’s entrepreneurship around the globe.
+The United States is committed to increasing women’s economic security through investment, financing, and global economic partnerships.
 The United States initiated We-Fi, a new multi-donor facility, which was launched at the G20 Summit in 2017.
 We-Fi aims to engage private sector finance and catalyze increased lending and investment for women’s businesses.
 We-Fi combines that with complementary technical assistance, such as skills enhancements and market access, to enable women-owned and women-led small and medium enterprises to thrive.
+The U.S. government supported We-Fi with $50 million and with international partners has galvanized more than $354 million to advance women’s entrepreneurship around the globe.

-Women and Girls Empowered (WAGE) is a global programming consortium that addresses cross-cutting issues affecting women and girls and their ability to fully participate in their societies, including women’s economic empowerment initiative.
-To account for the deeply interconnected nature of women’s experiences, WAGE programs employ approaches that are highly collaborative, integrated, multidisciplinary, and inclusive, addressing women’s economic empowerment in the context of legal and practical barriers such as gender-based violence, conflict, and insecurity.
-WAGE women’s economic empowerment programming has three central goals: (1) Strengthen the capacity of civil society organizations to support women’s economic empowerment; (2) Provide women with the resources they need to succeed as equal and active participants in the global economy; (3) Engage in collaborative research and learning to build a body of evidence on relevant promising practices.
-WAGE’s women’s economic empowerment programming is active in Central Asia, El Salvador, Honduras, Moldova, and Timor Leste.
+Women and Girls Empowered (WAGE) is a global programming consortium that addresses cross-cutting issues affecting women and girls and their ability to fully participate in their societies, including a women’s economic security initiative.
+To account for the deeply interconnected nature of women’s experiences, WAGE programs employ approaches that are highly collaborative, integrated, multidisciplinary, and inclusive, addressing women’s economic security in the context of legal and practical barriers such as gender-based violence, conflict, and insecurity.
+WAGE women’s economic security programming has three central goals: (1) Strengthen the capacity of civil society organizations to support women’s economic security; (2) Provide women with the resources they need to succeed as equal and active participants in the global economy; (3) Engage in collaborative research and learning to build a body of evidence on relevant promising practices.
+WAGE’s women’s economic security programming is active in Central Asia, El Salvador, Honduras, Moldova, and Timor Leste.